10 Best Auto Insurance Companies in Florida (2026)

 Cons

-- Above-Average Rates: Minimum coverage starts at $75 a month in Florida, which is higher than many competitors.
+- Above-Average Rates: Minimum coverage starts at $75 a month in Florida, so it may not be the best company for cheap auto insurance for Florida drivers.

 - Fewer Local Agents: Florida drivers may experience limited access to in-person assistance compared to agent-based companies.